mkj89/Cyclistic-Bike-Share-Analysis/README.md

 Although casual riders make up a significant portion of the company's business, annual subscribers form the majority.
 Thus, strategies aimed at increasing annual subscriptions should be a focus in the long run.

+In reviewing the weekly distribution of rides, some fascinating patterns emerge.

+    Casual riders use the service more frequently during the weekends, while the subscribers demonstrate a steady usage throughout the week with a slight decrease during the weekend.

+    Despite the decline in subscriber rides during the weekend, they still match the number of rides taken by casual riders.
+However, considering that the dataset contains significantly more subscribers than casual riders, the same number of weekend rides means a larger percentage of total rides for casual riders compared to subscribers.

+    Casual riders, thus, tend to use the bike rentals more for leisure purposes, as evident from the higher number of trips over the weekend.
+In contrast, the subscribers' usage remains relatively consistent throughout the week, indicating their reliance on the service for regular commuting.

+These observations suggest that Cyclistic plays a pivotal role in both the daily commuting routines of subscribers and the recreational activities of casual riders.
+Therefore, marketing strategies should emphasize both the practical commuting advantages for potential subscribers and the fun, leisure aspect of bike riding for converting casual riders into subscribers.

 ## Conclusion and Recommendations